-So you have an employee who has shared with you that they have executive functioning issues.
+So you have an employee who has shared with you that they have executive function challenges.
 What does this mean, exactly?
-How do challenges with executive function play out in the workplace?
+How does trouble with executive function play out in the workplace?
 And how can you make sure this employee will perform and thrive in their role?

 What is executive function?